-Category / Name Subcategory or Type Description Purpose Gen. Ineli gible % Bene fits # FTE Class ified Staff? \$ Amount

-Personnel Ŭ

-Sub Total -

-Contracts and Services

-Construction Contractor to be determined Professional or Technical Service Contract A qualified contractor will be selected through a competitive public bidding process, under purchasing and civil rights rules of the City of Minneapolis and MPRB.
+Category / Name Subcategory or Type Description Purpose Gen. Ineli gible % Bene fits # FTE Class ified Staff? \$ Amount Personnel Program Consultant (DNR) Mussel reintroduction planning, habitat restoration consulting, propagation, reintroduction, and monitoring: The DNR mussel lab will provide all services and products (live mussels) associated with mussel propagation, reintroduction and monitoring.
+Full documentation of work related to this grant activity will be provided.
+8% 0.6 \$30,000 Lab Specialist/Diver (DNR) Mussel reintroduction planning, habitat restoration consulting, propagation, reintroduction, and monitoring: The DNR mussel lab will provide all services and products (live mussels) associated with mussel propagation, reintroduction and monitoring.
+Full documentation of work related to this grant activity will be provided.
+28% 4.5 \$127,000 Data Manager/Diver Mussel reintroduction planning, habitat restoration consulting, propagation, reintroduction, and monitoring: The DNR mussel lab will provide all services and products (live mussels) associated with mussel propagation, reintroduction and monitoring.
+Full documentation of work related to this grant activity will be provided.
+28% 1.5 \$52,000 Sub Total \$209,000 Contracts and Services Construction Contractor to be determined Professional or Technical Service Contract A qualified contractor will be selected through a competitive public bidding process, under purchasing and civil rights rules of the City of Minneapolis and MPRB.
 Construction contractor will be responsible for all construction activities associated with restoration of island and shoreline habitat.
-0 \$1,293,000

-Engineering and Design Professional to be determined Professional or Technical Service Contract Preparation of restoration construction plans for island and shoreline habitat restoration.
-Consultant will be selected through a competitive RFP, following purchasing and civil rights rules of the City of Minneapolis and MPRB.
-0 \$256,000
+0 \$1,958,000 Engineering and Design Professional or Technical Preparation of restoration construction plans for island and shoreline habitat restoration.
+Consultant will be selected through a competitive RFP, 0 \$347,000

-Minnesota Department of Natural Resources Sub award Staffing includes: Program Consultant (\$35,000), Lab Specialist (\$133,743), Data Manager (\$59,000).
-Direct and necessary costs include: HR Support (\$5,058), Safety Support (\$915), Financial Support (\$2,728), Communication Support (\$1,388), IT Support (\$12,030), and Planning Support (\$1,138) X 0 \$251,000
+Professional to Service following purchasing and civil rights rules of the

+be determined Contract City of Minneapolis and MPRB.

+Sub \$2,305,000

-Sub Total \$1,800,000
+Total

+Equipment,

-Equipment, Tools, and Supplies
+Tools, and

+Supplies

-Sub Total -
+Sub -

+Total

+Capital

-Capital Expenditures
+Expenditures

-Sub Total -
+Sub -

+Total

+Acquisitions

+and

-Acquisitions and Stewardship
+Stewardship

-Sub Total -
+Sub -

+Total

 Travel In

 Minnesota

 Sub -

 Total

-Travel

-Outside
+Travel Outside

 Minnesota

 Sub -

 Total

 Printing and

 Publication

 Sub -

 Total

 Other

 Expenses

+DNR Direct and Necessary Costs DNR's direct and necessary costs \$24,000

+(~\$23,256 total) pay for activities that

+are directly related to and necessary

+for accomplishing appropriated

+programs/projects.
+Direct and

+necessary costs cover HR Support

+(~\$5,058), Safety Support (~\$915),

+Financial Support (~\$2,728),

+Communication Support (~\$1,388), IT

+Support (~\$12,030), and Planning Support (~\$1,138) that are necessary to accomplishing funded programs/projects.

-Sub -
+Sub \$24,000

 Total

-Grand \$1,800,000
+Grand \$2,538,000

 Total